Ufine Battery at The Battery Show Europe 2025

 Disadvantages

-- Safety Concerns: Wet cell batteries contain sulfuric acid, which is corrosive and can cause burns if it comes into contact with skin or eyes.
+• Safety Concerns: Wet cell batteries contain sulfuric acid, a corrosive substance that can cause burns if it comes into contact with the skin or eyes.
 Handle and maintain wet cell batteries with proper safety precautions to prevent accidents and injuries.

 Part 3.
 Applications of dry cells